drianoan/pokesite/README.md

 # pokesite
-A basic librarie to query pokemon info
+A basic library to query pokemon info